natefoo/slurm-drmaa/README.md

 $ sudo make install
 ```

-The library was tested with Simple Linux Utility for Resource Management versions 2.1.13, 2.2 and 2.3.3.
-If you encountered any problems using the library on the different systems, please use the [contact](/trac/slurm-drmaa/wiki/WikiStart#contact) e-mails for reporting the problem.
+The library was tested with Slurm versions 14.03, 14.11, and 15.08.
+If you encountered any problems using the library on the different systems, please see the [contact](#contact) section.

 Notable `./configure` script options:

 > `--with-slurm-inc` SLURM\_INCLUDE\_PATH
 >
-> > Path to SLURM header files (i.e. directory containing `slurm/slurm.h` ).
+> > Path to Slurm header files (i.e. directory containing `slurm/slurm.h` ).
 By default the library tries to guess the `SLURM_INCLUDE_PATH` and `SLURM_LIBRARY_PATH` based on location of the `srun` executable.

 > `--with-slurm-lib` SLURM\_LIBRARY\_PATH
 >
-> > Path to SLURM libraries (i.e. directory containing `libslurm.a` ).
+> > Path to Slurm libraries (i.e. directory containing `libslurm.a` ).

 > `--prefix` INSTALLATION\_DIRECTORY
 >
-> > Root directory where PSNC DRMAA for SLURM shall be installed.
+> > Root directory where PSNC DRMAA for Slurm shall be installed.
 When not given library is installed in `/usr/local`.

 > `--enable-debug`
 >